nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Rename oldTag newTag

+1. User requests to list persons of old tag
+2. AddressBook shows a list of persons with old tag
+3. User requests to change old tag to new tag
+4. AddressBook changes to tag of all persons with old tag to new tag Use case ends

 #### Use case: Delete person

 **MSS**